 Only One Woman Lived Through A Salon Shoot Up

-In 2011, Hattie Stretz was waiting to get her nails done at the Salon Meritage in Seal Beach, CA, when the building got lit up.
-According to ABC News, Scott Dekraai decided to kill his ex-wife, Michelle Fournier, because of their aggressive child custody battle, and attacked the salon she was at.
-After Dekraai murdered Fournier he continued firing and gunned down eight more people in under two minutes.
+In 2011, Hattie Stretz was waiting to get her nails done at the Salon Meritage in Seal Beach, CA, when the building became the site to a devastating shooting.
+According to ABC News, Scott Dekraai decided to slay his ex-wife, Michelle Fournier, because of their aggressive child custody battle, and attacked the salon she was at.
+After Dekraai slayed Fournier, he continued firing and gunned down more than seven people.

 Ines Etienne Romeu Survived The House Of Death

 In the 1970s, Ines Etienne Romeu lived through the Brazilian military's House of Death, a torture prison in Petropolis, near Rio de Janeiro.
-According to retired lieutenant colonel Paulo Malhães, the casa de morte was referred to as a "convenience center" to pressure prisoners into becoming informants.
+According to retired lieutenant colonel Paulo Malhães, the casa de morte was referred to as a "house of convenience" to pressure prisoners into becoming informants.
 The main method used to "convince" prisoners was torture, but in a few cases, prisoners were offered money to drop a dime on their friends and family.

-Malhães noted that Romeu's release from the prison was an accident, and that she had tricked her captors into believing that she had accepted their programming.
+Malhães noted Romeu's release from the prison was an accident, and that she had tricked her captors into believing she had accepted their programming.
 Of course, this came after the military attempted to make her throw herself under a car to prove that she was loyal to their cause.
-According to the BBC more than 400 people were murdered or "disappeared" in Brazil between 1964 and 1985.
+According to the BBC, more than 400 people "disappeared" in Brazil between 1964 and 1985.

 Enietra Washington Was The Only Woman to Meet The Grim Sleeper And Live

-Enietra Washington, the only survivor of Los Angeles serial killer Lonnie David Franklin Jr., aka the Grim Sleeper, lived through the killer's brutal attack when he shot her in her chest as she rode in the passenger seat of his Pinto.
-Almost three decades after the attack, Washington took the stand in Franklin's trial and explained how after shooting her he forced himself on her while taking photos of her.
+Enietra Washington, the only survivor of Los Angeles serial killer Lonnie David Franklin Jr., AKA the Grim Sleeper, lived through the slayer's brutal attack when he shot her in her chest as she rode in the passenger seat of his Pinto.
+Almost three decades after the affront, Washington took the stand in Franklin's trial and explained how after shooting her he forced himself on her while taking photos of her.

-When she tried to escape after the attack, he got tired of fighting with her and pushed Washington out of his car.
-On the stand, Washington claimed that she lost her driver's license in Franklin's car, and a year later, a man that she believes was her attacker approached her in front of her home to see if she recognized him.
+When she tried to escape him, he got tired of fighting with her and pushed Washington out of his car.
+On the stand, Washington claimed she lost her driver's license in Franklin's car, and a year later, a man she believes was her attacker approached her in front of her home to see if she recognized him.